Becoming a Client

 You have the right to receive another copy of this notice at any time.
 We reserve the right to change this notice.
 A revised notice will apply to information we already have about you as well as any information we may receive in the future.
 We are required by law to comply with whatever privacy notice is currently in effect.

-If you want to exercise your rights under this notice or if you wish to talk with us about privacy issues or to file a complaint contact our HIPAA compliance officer, Julie Riley at firstname.lastname@example.org
+If you want to exercise your rights under this notice or if you wish to talk with us about privacy issues, please email us at firstname.lastname@example.org

 Billing And Insurance